hao83/02806.github.io/README.md

     frameborder="0">
 </iframe>

-All the evidence suggests that unneutered male pit bulls pose a significant risk and should be approached with caution.
-HoIver, it is important to acknowledge that the conclusions drawn from the data, which solely includes information on dog bite incidents involving humans, may not provide a comprehensive and convincing representation.
+All available evidence consistently points towards a noteworthy risk associated with unneutered male pit bulls, indicating the need for cautious interaction with this particular group of dogs.
+However, it is essential to acknowledge that the conclusions derived from the data, which exclusively focuses on dog bite incidents involving humans, may not present a comprehensive and fully persuasive representation of the overall behavior and characteristics of pit bulls.

 ## Incorporated the NYC Dog Licensing Dataset to delve deeper